-- 1. Click the [Start] button first and then [My Computer]. - 2.
-Double-click [Local disk (C:)]. - 3.
-Right-click the "work" folder (or whichever folder you want to share), and then click [Sharing and Security...] in the menu displayed.
+- Click the [Start] button first and then [My Com-1. puter]. - Double-click [Local disk (C:)].
+2. - Right-click the "work" folder (or whichever folder 3. you want to share), and then click [Sharing and Security ...] in the menu displayed.
 The [Folder Name Properties] window will be displayed.

-Setting the file-sharing function for the file which has been used to execute Network Setup Wizard is suggested on the screen.
-For the wireless LAN, however, since security is guaranteed by entry of the network name (SSID) and the network key, the steps to be taken to set the file-sharing function easily without using Network Setup Wizard are given below.
+which has been used to execute Network Setup Wizard is suggested on the screen.
+For the wireless LAN, however, since security is guaranteed by entry of the network name (SSID) and the network key, the steps to be taken to set the filesharing function easily without using Network Setup Wizard are given below.

-4. Click [Sharing] if it isn't already selected
+Click [Sharing] if it isn't already se